A First Timer’s Guide To The Markets of Marrakech

 You’ll Most Likely Need Cash, But Some Places Take Card

+Although most shops in the market are cash only, the are some places that accept card.
+These shops will most likely be more expensive, but I found they were a tad cleaner and more organized.
 So I felt better about shopping at the locations that accepted card, especially for nicer items like my teapot.

 Shopping In Marrakech Might Not Be For You

+I found the shopping in Marrakech to be the most overwhelming out of any place in Morocco.
 Even though most of the streets were quite wide, it felt claustrophobic.
 There were so many people and an overwhelming amount of souvenirs!
+But if I walked off the main street, then it felt deserted and creepy…

 I enjoyed the market in Essaouira a lot more.
 The street was even wider than in Marrakech, and there was no roof, so it felt a lot more open and less crowded.
+I even found a shop that had prices on the items so it was an all around better shopping experience for me (along Essaouira Sakala).

 So if you’re traveling around Morocco, don’t feel obliged to buy anything while shopping in Marrakech.
-You might enjoy shopping other cities better.
+You might enjoy shopping in other cities better.

 Simple Marrakech Travel Guide